Nitesh1321/Data-Analytics-Projects/README.md

 **Projects Included:**

+**1.E‑Commerce Dashboard**
+Provides insights into online sales, customer behavior, and product performance.
+Includes KPIs and filters that allow users to drill down into categories and regions.

-**HR Analysis Dashboard**
+**2.HR Analysis Dashboard**
 Focuses on workforce metrics such as attrition, employee demographics, and performance trends.
 Designed to help HR teams monitor and improve employee engagement and retention.

-**E‑Commerce Dashboard**
-Provides insights into online sales, customer behavior, and product performance.
-Includes KPIs and filters that allow users to drill down into categories and regions.

-**SuperStore Sales Forecasting Dashboard**
+**3.SuperStore Sales Forecasting Dashboard**
 Combines historical sales analysis with a 15‑day forecast model.
 Features regional breakdowns, ship mode comparisons, and predictive charts to support short‑term planning.

 **Tools & Techniques**